dariogarcia/fcb_player_ratings/README.md

 # FCB Player Ratings
-Analysis of FCB player ratings, gathered from RAC1.
+This AI application for team analysis which runs on toy data.
+Real data would include real time tracking of player statistics.
+This repo uses FCB player ratings of the 2023/2024 season, gathered from RAC1 radio streams.
-Data includes a csv file with the ratings per game, together with the outcomes, the date and competition (data_raw.csv), and another csv with the player's positions (players_raw).
+The toy data includes a csv file with the ratings per game, together with the outcomes, the date and competition (data_raw.csv), and another csv with the player's positions (players_raw).
 That's all the input data.

 Data can be preprocessed in a few ways:
 * original.
 Not recommended for any of the analysis due to the disaggregated nature (each player represented by 3 columns).